HOME / 2024-25 SEASON / FIFTY BOXES OF EARTH

 VENUE INFO

-Fifty Boxes of Earth will take place at Park Square Theatre, located at 408 Saint Peter Street, Saint Paul.
+Fifty Boxes of Earth will take place at Park Square Theatre in the Historic Hamm Building in downtown Saint Paul.
+Its address is 408 Saint Peter Street, Saint Paul.
 Ramp and street parking are available nearby, and public transportation stops are nearby from both the Metro Green Line (Central Station, 2.5 blocks away) and Metro Transit buses (routes 21, 51, 63, 65, 69, 70, 94, 191, 265, 275, 294, 353, 361, 364, and 54D).
 More information can be found on Park Square’s Getting Here page.

 MEET THE PLAYWRIGHT